 2) Hyperthyroidism, or overactive thyroid, is where your thyroid is producing too much Thyroxine.
 Because this hormone is responsible for keeping your metabolism functioning correctly, those suffering from hyperthyroidism may notice unusual weight loss and tiredness as well as thinning hair and patchy hair loss.

 Protect your hair

-Eating a healthy, varied diet and looking after your hair is vital when you notice signs of hair loss – avoiding harsh dyes and perm solutions and using a wide toothed comb to detangle hair can help to minimise shedding.
+Eating a healthy, varied diet and looking after your hair is vital when you notice signs of hair loss – avoiding harsh chemicals, such as bleach and perming solutions, and using a wide-toothed comb or specialist detangling brush such as a Tangle Teezer, can be beneficial.
 It is also a good idea to avoid hair supplements which contain kelp or iodine, as these could interfere with thyroid medication and prevent the absorption of levothyroxine, the main ingredient in medication for thyroid disorders.

 Getting diagnosed and treating hair loss

-Hair loss could be due to any number of factors, from extreme stress to iron deficiency; even post-pregnancy hair loss.
-However, if you are experiencing other symptoms of a thyroid disorder besides hair loss, ask your GP for a blood test and then consult a hair loss expert to discuss your options for growing back your hair.
+Hair loss could be due to any number of factors, from extreme stress to iron deficiency, or even post-pregnancy hair loss.
+However, if you are experiencing other symptoms of a thyroid disorder besides diffusely thinning hair, ask your GP for a blood test and then consult a hair specialist to discuss your options for growing back your hair.

 For most men and women with a thyroid disorder, shedding is a temporary side effect, for which there are available hair loss solutions.
 However, this is not an instant fix as it may take 3 to 4 months from starting your hair loss treatment course before hair growth resumes.